Cognitive Bias in Software Testing: Are you Influenced by it?

 Cognitive Bias – A Brief Description

-As per Wikipedia – “A cognitive bias is a systematic pattern of deviation from norm or rationality in judgment.
+According to Wikipedia – “A cognitive bias is a systematic pattern of deviation from norm or rationality in judgement.
 Individuals create their own “subjective social reality” from their perception of the input.

 It is very much imperative for us to know about the different types of biases so that we can be much more aware and indeed think of managing them effectively.